 - For claims over $100,000, 60 days after receiving a certified claim; provided, however, that if a decision is not issued within 60 days, the contracting officer shall notify the contractor, within that period, of the time within which a decision will be issued.

-Contract Appeal Process for Government Claims
+Government Contract Claims Appeal Process

-After the contracting officer issues a final determination, government contract claims process under 41 USC 7101-7109 and procedure require you to give notice of appeal to the agency.
+After the contracting officer issues a final determination, the government contract claims process under 41 USC 7101-7109 and procedure require you to give notice of appeal to the agency.
 You should seek the advice of a government contract claims and dispute attorney for specific guidance.

 After the appeal is filed, the agency must provide the contract file and record to you and the court.
 There may be a motion filed to dismiss the appeal or other types of request from the agency in an attempt to get rid of your case.

 - Understand that there are complex rules that govern the contract claims and appeal process